wxzjq/kubeadm/README.md

 1) Create Kubernetes cluster through ansible on Amazon aws.
 2) Install Helm tools to install Kubernetes package.
-3) Deploy wordpress and MariaDB through Helm, and mount AWS EBS as persistent storage.
+3) Deploy wordpress and MariaDB through Helm, and mount AWS EBS for the persistent.

 Deploy files: